mozmeao/platform-docs/docs/attribution/0001-analytics.md

 ```

 !!! note
     Calling TrackProductDownload will also fire an event named ``product_download`` so two events are being logged for each product download.
 This is because prior to Feb 2024 we only used one unified product download event and did not have the individual product download events yet.
-The split events are considered easier to deal with for reporting purposes inside GA4.
+The split events are considered easier to deal with for reporting purposes inside GA.
 Some data science dashboards use ``product_download`` because it has existed longer.
 Ideally, we will remove it some day.

 ##### Send to Device